 Whether you are in the early or advanced stages of Parkinson’s disease, our experts in neuro-rehabilitation will help you get the most out of each day.
 We will create a treatment plan specific to your needs with careful attention to the effectiveness of medications.
 You will learn strategies and techniques to deal with the multiple effects of PD (from tremors and gait disturbance to depression and lack of energy), that you can apply in your daily activities.

-Our multiple levels of care throughout the Spaulding Network can meet your needs at every stage of the disease.
+Our multiple levels of care throughout the Spaulding Rehabilitation can meet your needs at every stage of the disease.

 Inpatient Parkinson's Program